6 killed after fiery crash, fuel spill on Florida highway

 Eight other people were taken to the hospital, some with critical injuries, the Gainesville Sun reported.

 Emergency crews extinguished the fire and said they were treating the crash as a homicide investigation.
+The fire was so intense that authorities said it damaged parts of the road.

+A spokesman for the Florida Highway Patrol told The Associated Press in a phone interview that their top priorities were to conduct a thorough investigation and to identify the deceased victims.

+"There's going to be families that need to be notified that their loves ones have perished," said Lieutenant P.V.
+Riordan.

 The aftermath closed part of the highway in both directions, causing massive delays.